HOME

 WORDSLEY HOSPITAL WATER TOWER (16WM01)

 Tower Lodge.
 Wordsley lies to the north of Stourbridge, west of Birmingham.
 The tower is located on the northern side of Wordsley to the east of the main A491 road.
-Formerly part of Worsley Hospital, this tower survived the closing of the hospital and a period of dereliction before a now role was established with the conversion of the estate to residential housing.
+Formerly part of Worsley Hospital, this tower survived the closing of the hospital and a period of dereliction before a new role was established with the conversion of the estate to residential housing.
 Grid Ref.
 894875.
 This is not to be confused with Wordsley High Acres Water Tower which is a privately owned concrete tower with antennae masts.

 GOLDTHORN HILL WATER TOWER (16WM02)